gradikay/Zonimoold/README.md

 # Overview
 Zonimo was a project which I started working on in late 2015 and I build it entirely.
+By the time I started working with the database, I had over 20,000 unique animal names.
 After I completed learning the fundamentals of HTML and CSS, I started building simple websites.
 Then, an idea was born from my love of animals and programming.
 I wanted to create a platform that was all about them (animals).
 Zonimo was born.